-- an insecure external window, door or lock, - total loss of electric power, - an unsafe power or lighting socket or electrical fitting, - leak from a water or heating pipe, tank or cistern,

-- total loss of water supply to the property, - a blocked or leaking foul drain, soil stack or (where there is no other working toilet in the dwelling or house) toilet pan, - a toilet not flushing (where there is no other working toilet in the dwelling or house), - total or partial loss of electric or water heating between 31 October and 1 May in a property that does not have a gas heating and/or hot water system.
+- an insecure external window, door or lock if ground floor; - total loss of electric power; - an unsafe power or lighting socket or electrical fitting; - leak from a water or heating pipe, tank or cistern if not containable; - · total loss of water supply to the property; - a blocked or leaking foul drain, soil stack or (where there is no other working toilet in the dwelling or house) toilet pan; - total or partial loss of electric or water heating between 31 October and 1 May in a property that does not have a gas heating and/or hot water system.

 The primary aim of an emergency responsive repair attendance is to eliminate the initial factor(s) causing the emergency and repair during the attendance where possible.
-Follow-on work if required will be prioritised as either Urgent or Routine, depending on the type of work required and in line with other repairs of a similar nature where no emergency element exists.
+Follow-on work if required will be prioritised as either urgent, routine, or other, depending on the type of work required and in line with other repairs of a similar nature where no emergency element exists.